Affected Citizens of Teesta

 The Forest of Symbols Embodied in the Tholung Sacred Landscape of North Sikkim, India (March 2006)

-Manju Menon, Neeraj Vagholikar:
+Manju Menon and Neeraj Vagholikar:

 Environmental and social impacts of Teesta V hydroelectric project: An investigation report (May 2004)